bimobject/docs/docs/documentation/supplier/inviting-a-supplier.md

 # Inviting a supplier

-If you can't find the supplier you're looking for when [adding a suppplier to your library](/documentation/supplier/adding-a-supplier), they are probably not part of Eando X yet.
+If you can't find the supplier you're looking for when [adding a supplier to your library](/documentation/supplier/adding-a-supplier), they are probably not part of Eando X yet.
 You can send them an invitation to join the platform.

 Navigate to the `Supplier` page and click the `Add supplier` button.